 What is the RICE Scoring Model for Prioritization?

-The RICE scoring model is a framework designed to help product managers determine which products, features, and other initiatives to prioritize on their roadmaps by scoring these items according to four factors.
+The RICE scoring model is a prioritization framework designed to help product managers determine which products, features, and other initiatives to put on their roadmaps by scoring these items according to four factors.
 These factors, which form the acronym RICE, are reach, impact, confidence, and effort.

 Using a scoring model such as RICE can offer product teams a three-fold benefit.
 It can enable product managers to make better-informed decisions, minimize personal biases in decision making, and help them defend their priorities to other stakeholders such as the executive staff.

 What’s the History of the RICE Scoring Model?